SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Numerical Results

 In the region exterior to the intermediate layer (i.e., the upper semi-infinite air space), the electric field takes the form:

 where $\phi_0$ is the scalar potential of the signal line, and the complex plane is defined as $\zeta=x+iz$.

 Conversely, within the intermediate layer, the electric field is given by:

 We focus on the EPR at the SM interface, where the electric field satisfies Eq.~\eqref{gcpw_analytical_electric_field_in}.
-Hence, we derive a closed-form EPR solution for the grounded CPW structure (details see~Appendix~\ref{sec:psm_intermidiate_layer_derivation}), which is expressed as:
+Hence, we derive a closed-form EPR solution for the grounded CPW structure (see Appendix~\ref{sec:psm_intermediate_layer_derivation} for details), which is expressed as:

 where $e$ is Euler's number, and $\delta$ and $\epsilon_c$ denote the thickness and dielectric constant of the contamination interface, respectively.
-Eqn.~\eqref{eq:gcpw_psm_closed_form} provides a fast and robust method to compute EPR.
+Eq.~\eqref{eq:gcpw_psm_closed_form} provides a fast and robust method to compute EPR.

 The formula is validated through a semi-analytical approach utilizing numerical integration via QUADPACK~\cite{Piessens1983}.
 The comparison of the EPR between the semi-analytical method and the closed-form is shown in Table~\ref{tab:psm_comparison}.